By Emily Corcoran

 • Small-business owners do not need to provide any personal information.

-Learn more at FedSmallBusiness.org.
+Take the survey or learn more at FedSmallBusiness.org.

 Thank you for contributing to one-of-a-kind data on small business credit experiences.